Complex number: History

 Later classical writers on the general theory include Richard Dedekind, Otto Hölder, Felix Klein, Henri Poincaré, Hermann Schwarz, Karl Weierstrass and many others.
 Important work (including a systematization) in complex multivariate calculus has been started at beginning of the 20th century.
 Important results have been achieved by Wilhelm Wirtinger in 1927.

-Abstract algebraic aspects
+Abstract and algebraic definitions

-While the above low-level definitions, including the addition and multiplication, accurately describe the complex numbers, there are other, equivalent approaches that reveal the abstract algebraic structure of the complex numbers more immediately.
+While the above concrete definitions, including the addition and multiplication, accurately describe the complex numbers, there are other, equivalent approaches that reveal the abstract algebraic structure of the complex numbers more immediately.

+One definition of the complex numbers is that they form a field denoted $\C$ that contains the real field $\R$, and is generated over $\R$ by a distinguished element denoted $i$ such that $i^2=-1$.
+Equivalently, $\C$ is the splitting field of the polynomial $x^2+1$ over the real field $\R$.

+Existence of the field can be established by means of various models.
+One model is to regard the complex field as the set $\R^2$ equipped with addition and multiplication laws on ordered pairs $(a,b)$ and $(a',b')$: